Thursday, October 22, 2009

 Place the soaked glutinous rice in a large tray and steam for 20 minutes.
 Remove the rice from the steamer and mix well with the seasoning.
 Set aside.

 In a medium saucepan, add 1 ½ tbsp oil and cook the chicken on medium heat.
-Stir the chicken pieces for about 5 minutes and remove from the heat.
+Stir the chicken pieces for about 5 minutes.
+Then mix in the remainder marinate and cook for another 3 to 5 minutes.

-Lightly oil the ramekins or bowls and divide the chicken and mushrooms evenly.
+Divide the chicken and mushrooms evenly.
 Then top with glutinous rice and press firmly.
-Cover the bowls with aluminum foil and steam on high heat for about 30 to 35 minutes.
-Remove from the heat and serve immediately.
+Cover the bowls with aluminum foil and steam on high heat for about 40 to 50 minutes.
+To serve: Remove the aluminum foil and invert the glutinous rice into a small plate and discard the pan or bowl.
+Serve immediately.

 1. How are you steaming the glutinous rice with chicken exactly?
 Are you using a bamboo steamer?